Cation-dependent mannose-6-phosphate receptor

 In the fields of biochemistry and cell biology, the cation-dependent mannose-6-phosphate receptor (CD-MPR) also known as the 46 kDa mannose 6-phosphate receptor is a protein that in humans is encoded by the M6PR gene.

 The CD-MPR is one of two transmembrane proteins that bind mannose-6-phosphate (M6P) tags on acid hydrolase precursors in the Golgi apparatus that are destined for transport to the lysosome.
 Homologues of CD-MPR are found in all eukaryotes.

 Structure

 The CD-MPR is a type I transmembrane protein (that is, it has a single transmembrane domain with its C-termini on the cytoplasmic side of lipid membranes) with a relatively short cytoplasmic tail.
 The extracytoplasmic/lumenal M6P binding-domain consists of 157 amino acid residues.
-The CD-MPR is approximately 46 kDa in size and it both exists and functions as a dimer.
+The CD-MPR is approximately 46 kDa in size and it exists and functions as a dimer.

 The cell surface receptor for insulin-like growth factor 2 also functions as a cation-independent mannose 6-phosphate receptor.
 It consists of fifteen repeats homologous to the 157-residue CD-M6PR domain, two of which are responsible for binding to M6P.